N-SSATS in the Context of the Drug and Alcohol Services Information System (DASIS)

 In 1979, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) became a cosponsor of the survey, alcoholism treatment facilities were added, and the study was renamed the National Drug and Alcoholism Treatment Utilization Survey.
 This survey was repeated in 1980 and 1982.
 In 1984, a one-page version called the National Alcoholism and Drug Abuse Program Inventory was used.
 In 1987, the full version of the survey was reinstated and renamed the National Drug and Alcoholism Treatment Unit Survey (NDATUS).
 NDATUS was conducted annually from 1989 to 1993.

 In 1992, with the creation of SAMHSA, responsibility for conducting the survey shifted to SAMHSA’s Office of Applied Studies.
-The survey was redesigned, and conducted annually as the Uniform Facility Data Set (UFDS) survey from 1995 to 1998.
+The survey was redesigned, and it was conducted annually as the Uniform Facility Data Set (UFDS) survey from 1995 to 1998.
 During these years, the survey was conducted by mail with telephone follow-up of non-respondents.
 The 1999 survey year was a transition year during which the survey was redesigned, and an abbreviated telephone survey of treatment facilities was conducted.
 In 2000, a redesigned full mail survey was reinstated with telephone follow-up; it was renamed the National Survey of Substance Abuse Treatment Services (N-SSATS).
 The reference date for the annual survey had always been the end of September or beginning of October.
 After the 2000 survey, the reference date was changed to the end of March, and no survey was conducted during 2001.

 In 2000, the use of an Internet-based questionnaire was tested, and beginning in 2002, all facilities were offered the opportunity to respond via the Internet.

 N-SSATS is one of the three components of SAMHSA’s Drug and Alcohol Services Information System (DASIS).
-The core of DASIS is the Inventory of Substance Abuse Treatment Services (I-SATS), a continuously-updated, comprehensive listing of all known substance abuse treatment facilities.
+The core of DASIS is the Inventory of Substance Abuse Treatment Services (I-SATS), a continuously updated, comprehensive listing of all known substance abuse treatment facilities.
 The other components of DASIS are N-SSATS and the Treatment Episode Data Set (TEDS), a client-level database of admissions to substance abuse treatment.
 Together, the components provide national- and State-level information on the numbers and characteristics of individuals admitted to alcohol and drug treatment programs and describe the facilities that deliver care to those individuals.

 I-SATS is the list frame for N-SSATS.
 Facilities in I-SATS fall into two general categories and are distinguished by the relationship of the facility to its State substance abuse agency.
 These categories are described below.